Sleeping in Airports

 11. Get Connected

 You do need to register for access; you’ll receive a login code by text message.
-If you can’t receive an SMS to your phone, head to a boarding pass scanner to get your login code.
+If you can’t receive an SMS to your phone, use the ‘boarding pass’ option and head to one of the WiFi Stations or information desks to get your login code.

 12. Sleep

 Airport HotelsThe airport staff is pretty tolerant of sleepers, so you’ll have no problem sneaking in a nap.
 The best places to sleep are inside security, but the pre-Security Airside Center does have some benches for stretching out.
 The airport quiets down overnight, between 11:00 p.m. and 5:00 a.m., so you may be able to find some privacy at an unused gate or inside the Airside Center.
-If you’re staying overnight, security or police will likely ask to see your passport and ticket and give you a brochure for their in-airport transit hotel.
+If you’re staying overnight, security or police will likely ask to see your passport.
 If you are going to tough it out at the gates, plan on a cold, noisy atmosphere, no matter the time of day – an extra blanket and an eye mask should do the trick!

 And if sleeping in the airport isn’t quite your style, some hotels are on-site and nearby.
-The aforementioned transit hotel is located in Terminal B/D. The hotel rents private rooms hourly or overnight, with shower facilities and toiletries included.
+A transit hotel located in Terminal B/D features both private rooms and a napping area with recliners, giving you access to shower facilities and toiletries.
 Alpine Garden Capsule Hotel offers sleep capsules in the public area of the terminal.
 Radisson Blu Hotel Zurich Airport is connected to the airport terminal via a walkway.
 A few other hotels are located within a few minutes drive of the airport, and some provide free shuttle service and day rooms.
 See our Zurich Airport Guide for locations and details.

 These are just a few things to do on a layover at Zurich Airport.
 Visit our Zurich Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.